antvis/G2/site/docs/manual/extra-topics/color.en.md

 })();
 ```

-It can also be continuous:
+It(palette) can also be continuous:

 ```js | ob
 (() => {